input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Our top priorities are:

-- Implementing Template Haskell support
+- Implementing Template Haskell support.
-- Reducing generated JavaScript code size
+- Reducing generated JavaScript code size.
-- Modernizing the generated JavaScript code
+- Modernizing the generated JavaScript code.
+The code generator adapted from GHCJS does not use more modern JavaScript features such as fat-arrows (`=>`), `symbols` and `let` bindings.
+We aim for the JavaScript backend to emit JavaScript that comports to [ECMA-262](https://tc39.es/ecma262/).
 - Enhancing the run-time performance of the generated code

 ## What has Improved Compared to GHCJS?